coretecgo/owncloud-theme-coredrive/README.md

-## theme-core for ownCloud
+## theme-gav for ownCloud

-### Use the theme-core App
+### Use the theme-gav App

-To use the `theme-core` app, clone this repository to the `/var/lib/univention-appcenter/apps/owncloud/data/custom` folder on your server.
+To use the `theme-gav` app, clone this repository to the `/var/lib/univention-appcenter/apps/owncloud/data/custom` folder on your server.
 Please note that the Apache user needs access rights to the folder and its content.
-As an example, use the following command to adjust the permissions: `chown -R www-data:www-data theme-core`.
+As an example, use the following command to adjust the permissions: `chown -R www-data:www-data theme-gav`.

 ### Change values
 Please have a look at the file `defaults.php` if you want to change texts.
 The copyright text on the start page and other texts are well documented there.

 ### Integrity check

 Since files in the theme must be changeable, it has not been signed by us.
 Therefore an `integrity check warning` appears in your ownCloud instance.
-You can deactivate it for the `theme-core` app by adding following config parameter to `config/config.php`.
+You can deactivate it for the `theme-gav` app by adding following config parameter to `config/config.php`.
 You can find the config directory in the root folder of your instance.

 ```
-'theme' => 'theme-core',
+'theme' => 'theme-gav',
 'integrity.ignore.missing.app.signature' => [
-      'theme-core',
+      'theme-gav',
  ],
 ```